09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 Lots of changes in North Myrtle Beach as well.
 More strip malls.
 More high-rise hotels and condos.
 Less amusements and places to hang out.

-Miniature Golf in the Grand Strand
+Golf on the Grand Strand

 Myrtle Beach Hotels and Motels